robenkleene/design-references/cinema-4d/cinema-4d-object-manager.md

 ## Create

-- Hold `⇧` to add an object as a child
-- Hold `⌥` to add an object as the parent (note that if multiple objects are selected, a parent will be added to each object in the selection, i.e., instead of one parent for several children)
+- Hold `⇧` / `⌥` to add an object as a child / parent of an object (when adding a parent, if multiple objects are selected, a parent will be added to each object in the selection [i.e., instead of one parent for several children])

 ## UI